cryptk/haomnilogic-local/README.md

 The only parameter you should need to configure is the IP address.

+The Scan Interval setting controls how often the controller is polled.
+Per home-assistant recommendations/requirements, the minimum value is 5.

 ## Functionality
 This addon is not complete, initially I am implementing all functionality for the equipment that I have.
 If you have equipmment or functionality that is not supported in the addon, please don't hesitate to [Open an Issue](https://github.com/cryptk/haomnilogic-local/issues)